espacesociety/espacesociety.github.io/_macropedia/anthorph-free-state.md

 The Anthoroph Free State is an unusual entity formed by refugees of the [Hundred Bloody Days](/macropedia/hundred-bloody-days).
 Although its exact nature and condition is difficult to imagine.
 [Kaldar Esra Yathara](/macropedia/kaldar-esra-yathara), a geneticist of [genetically enhanced descent](/macropedia/genetically-enhanced-peoples) began preparing for a quick exodus several years ago as racism gripped the Imperium during the [Interregnum](/macropedia/imperial-interregnum).
 At the time, he took much criticism as a reactionary and extremist.
 His preparations have been estimated to have saved up to half a million people from the worst of the [Bloody Pretender's](/macropedia/femaron-felard) depradations.

-The refugees were turned away from the nascent [Sabanian Empire](/macropedia/sabanian-empire), an have apparently set up new colonies on several extremely marginal worlds and a few outside the old Imperium.
+The refugees were turned away from the nascent [Sabanian Empire](/macropedia/sabanian-empire), and have apparently set up new colonies on several extremely marginal worlds and a few outside the old Imperium.

 ## Rumors and Facts